svijasvg/cloud/page loading.md

 - final JS · delete initial_scroll div & set page_loaded to true

 ---
+### window_mgmt.js notes

+causes flash because we don't have correct zoomed width when executed in header

+included once in header to get rough overall size then once after initial scroll div to correct for scrollbars — window width changes with the addition of scrollbars, which are only added when the content is loaded.

+we don't handle pinch-to-zoom because Safari handles it automatically when page is reloaded.

+---
-### window_mgmt.js
+### window_mgmt.js functioning

 This script is called twice:
 1. in the head, to set the REM size
 2. again in the body, to correct the REM size if scrollbars have been added

-It also contains code to correct the REM size when the page is zoomed or when the window is resized.
+It also contains listener code to adapt the REM size when the window is resized.

-The only complicated part is calculating the zoom level at a given moment.

 #### Saved Variables